How To Cook Beets

 - Beet Salad (pictured above) – I usually like to roast the beets if I’m adding them to a salad.
 But you can also add steamed beets to this salad with arugula and feta cheese.

 - Pickled Beets – I prefer using steamed beets for pickling, but any of the methods will work for this recipe.
-Pickled beets are a nutritious, delicious snack, and a great addition to salads and grain bowls.
+Pickled beets are a delicious snack, and a great addition to salads and grain bowls.

 - Stacked Beet Salad – for a fun spin on a traditional salad, try roasting, then slicing beets to make this stacked beet salad with herbed ricotta cheese.